New Year’s Day (元日): A Time for Tradition

 Japan have commemorated New Year’s Day (元日, ganjitsu) with a public holiday since 1948.
-It is widely considered to be the most significant holiday in Japan, and is on of the few times of the year that most people will take leave from work.
-With most businesses being closed between 29th/30th December and 3rd/4th January, it’s the best opportunity for families to reunite and enjoy Japanese traditions together!
+It is widely considered to be the most significant holiday in Japan.
+This makes it one of the few times that most people would actually take a break from work throughout the year.
+Most businesses are in turn, closed between 29th/30th December and 3rd/4th January.
+With most businesses closed across the country, this is definitely a good opportunity for families to finally reunite and enjoy Japanese traditions together!

 In 2018, New Year’s Day falls on a Sunday so the public holiday is observed on Monday 2nd January instead.
-In Japan, the New Year’s period is referred to as “shogatsu”, and it was celebrated in accordance to the Chinese Lunar Calendar until 1873, when it became aligned with the Gregorian Calendar.
+In Japan, the New Year’s period is referred to as “shogatsu” and was initially celebrated in accordance with the Chinese Lunar Calendar up until 1873.
+This was all before it eventually aligned with the Gregorian Calendar.

 New Year’s Day Traditional Activities